bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 5 HTML Forms and Tables.md

 	--><select> This element works with another element to create a drop-down menu.
 	--><range> This element type allows the use to specify a numeric value which must be no less than a given value and no more than another given value.
 7. <textarea> This element is not an input and represents a multi-line plain-text editing control, useful when you want to allow users to enter a sizeable amount of free-form text.
 For comments, reviews, feedback.
+8. <required> This Boolean attribute indicates that the user must specify a value for the input before the owning form can be submitted.